-MeWeRTH will be launching a new Lived Experience Luncheon series this Winter Term where we invite members in our community to give a presentation on their lived experience highlighting any challenges they faced and their resiliency in the face of these challenges.
+MeWeRTH’s Lived Experience Luncheon series invites members in our community to present on their lived experience highlighting challenges they faced and their resiliency in the face of these challenges.
 The presentations will be virtual and open to the Carleton community as well as the public.
 We would be thrilled to have you join us for these events.
 Details on the event dates and speakers are available below.

 “Everyone faces challenges.
 I believe that by sharing these experiences and perspectives, we can foster resilience and increased well-being.
 Please join us for these inspirational stories.”

 – Dr. Joanna Pozzulo, Director, MeWeRTH